InjectiveLabs/docs/source/includes/_account.md

 # - Account
-Includes all the messages related to accounts and transfers.
+Includes all messages related to accounts and transfers.

 ## MsgSend